- Location: Hawaii

 Your home-state driver's license is valid in Hawaii as long as it is current.
 Those wanting to change over their old license in favor of Hawaii's version will need to take the same steps as any other malihini (newcomer) to the islands.

 A resident who is currently on active military duty elsewhere does not need to fret if their driver's license is set to expire.
-What are the odds you are able to take a quick break from the middle of a desert to travel 10,000 miles just to stand in a line at the motor vehicle office?

 Not to worry; there are no penalties.
 You simply have 90 days upon returning to Hawaii or after being discharged from duty to renew the document.